tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

 > Downmixing

-If you want to downmix sources to stereo because you, for instance, want to watch a movie with 5.1 sound on a stereo system, you need to use the vdownmix plugin that alsa provides in the same package.
+If you want to downmix sources to stereo because you, for instance, want to watch a movie with 5.1 sound on a stereo system, use the vdownmix plugin, included in alsa-plugins..

 Again, in your configuration file, add this: